Lee Walsh Email & Phone Number

 I taught research methods to two groups of Masters in Psychology students and supervised their research projects.
 My groups won both available prizes between them, one for Most Interesting Project and the other for Best Presentation.

-Lee Walsh Skills
+Lee Walsh education

-Entrepreneurial And Small Business Operations
+Pre-X 2024, Entrepreneurial And Small Business Operations

-Frequently Asked Questions about Lee Walsh
+Frequently asked questions about Lee Walsh

 What company does Lee Walsh work for?

-Lee Walsh works for Platypus Medtech Consulting
+Lee Walsh works for Platypus MedTech Consulting.

 What is Lee Walsh's email address?